Last updated November 4, 2020

 - Students will scan themselves in with their IDs.

-- Locker rooms and showers are available, but bathroom facilities are.
+- Locker rooms and showers are not available, but bathroom facilities are.

 - Towel service is not available.